typingtanuki/locomotive/README.md

 ### Removing the original fan

-NOTE: Make sure to have unplugged the power from the LattePanda Alpha
+> **NOTE**: Make sure to have unplugged the power from the LattePanda Alpha

-NOTE: Skip this step if you are not going to install the aluminium heat sink.
+> **NOTE**: Skip this step if you are not going to install the aluminium heat sink.
 Do not start the LattePanda Alpha without any fan.

 1. Follow the fan cable and unplug it.
 Make sure to remember where it was plugged
 1. Unscrew the 4 black screws on the back-side of the LattePanda